Career Guide

 Think aloud

-Talk through your reasoning — interviewers want to see how you think.
+Talk through your reasoning — interviewers want to see how you approach problems.

 Clarify first

-Ask questions before diving in.
-It shows thoroughness.
+Ask clarifying questions before diving in.
+It shows thoroughness and saves time.

 Start simple